corkami/pocs/collisions/README.md

 This is a collaboration with [Marc Stevens](https://marc-stevens.nl/research/).

-The idea is to explore existing attacks, also to show how weak MD5 is (instant collisions of any JPG, PNG, PDF, MP4, PE...), and also explore file formats landscape to determine how they can be exploited with present or with future attacks: the same file format trick can be used on several hashes (the same JPG tricks were used for [MD5](https://archive.org/stream/pocorgtfo14#page/n49/mode/1up), [malicious SHA-1](https://malicioussha1.github.io/) and [SHA1](http://shattered.io)), as long as the collisions follow the same byte patterns.
+The goal of this page is to explore extensively existing attacks - and show on the way how weak MD5 is (instant collisions of any JPG, PNG, PDF, MP4, PE...) - and also explore in detail common file formats to determine how they can be exploited with present or with future attacks.

+Indeed, the same file format trick can be used on several hashes (the same JPG tricks were used for [MD5](https://archive.org/stream/pocorgtfo14#page/n49/mode/1up), [malicious SHA-1](https://malicioussha1.github.io/) and [SHA1](http://shattered.io)), as long as the collisions follow the same byte patterns.

-This is not about new attacks (the most recent one was documented in 2012), but about new forms of exploitations of existing attacks.
+This document is **not** about new attacks (the most recent one was documented in 2012), but about new forms of exploitations of existing attacks.

 # Status